-The 20th annual Youth Social Justice Forum was a success!
-Stay Tuned for more information about our 2020 Youth Social Justice Forum!
-To learn more about our plans for 2020, go here.
-You can also sign up for the Forum here.
+The 21st annual Youth Social Justice Forum is digital!
+Stay Tuned to this page for more information about our 2020 Youth Social Justice Forum!
+Sign up for the Forum here.

-Every fall, the ACLU of Wisconsin Foundation joins community partners in sponsoring this day-long event, the Youth Social Justice Forum, to teach high school students to exercise, protect, and celebrate their civil rights and liberties.
+Every fall, for over 10 years, the ACLU of Wisconsin Foundation has joined community partners in sponsoring a day-long event, the Youth Social Justice Forum, to teach high school students to exercise, protect, and celebrate their civil rights and liberties.
 This year, in consideration of COVID, we will hold our first-ever digital Youth Social Justice Forum.

 To apply: If your school is interested in participating in the 2020 Forum, please email Hope Owens-Wilson, ACLU of Wisconsin Youth Organizer, at email@example.com Reservations are required.